pythonindia/inpycon-blog/content/blog/2024/ticket-details.md

 **Price: ₹2999** (GST excluded)
 </span>

-A late bird ticket reserves your seat for 2 days of the conference, including food for both days and swags, with the pricing of ₹2999 (GST excluded).
+A late bird ticket reserves your seat for 2 days of the conference(Sep 21 - Sep 22), including food for both days and swags, with the pricing of ₹2999 (GST excluded).
 The sale of the late bird begins after the sale of regular tickets ends till the ticket sales for the conference close.
 These are unlimited in number.

 ### <u>Contributor</u>